begin-theadventure/lutris-scripts/lutris-scripts/Northstar/EA App/Readme.md

 5. In the Titanfall2 folder, create a file `run_northstar.txt` and type `1` in it ([source](https://github.com/R2Northstar/NorthstarLauncher/pull/19)).

+    Alternatively, you can also use the `-northstar` launch option.

 After that, the game should be ready to play!

 [Images for Lutris](https://github.com/begin-theadventure/lutris-scripts/tree/main/lutris-scripts/Northstar/images/NorthstarImagesLutris#readme) (banner, covert art and icon).
 [Source/preview](https://github.com/R2NorthstarTools/NorthstarLogo).